zephyrproject-rtos/trusted-firmware-m/platform/ext/target/cypress/psoc64/cypress_psoc64_spec.rst

       -d cy8ckit-064b0s2-4343w \
       -s <build folder>/tfm_s.hex

+Running the sign.py script will result in creation of the following files:

+tfm_<s/ns>_signed.hex    - signed image for programming
+tfm_<s/ns>_unsigned.hex  - a copy of original unsigned hex file for reference tfm_<s/ns>_upgrade.hex   - signed image for upgrade (if device policy specifies
+                           upgrade slot).
+Flashing this image into device will trigger the image update.
+Upgrade image from the secondary slot will be moved to the primary slot.

 **********************
 Programming the Device
 **********************

 After building and signing, the TFM images must be programmed into flash memory on the PSoC64 device.
-There are two methods to program it.
+There are three methods to program it.

 DAPLink mode
 ============